-A beautiful cheetah is sitting in grassland, the African Savannah.
+A beautiful adult cheetah is sitting in grassland, the African Savannah.
 Softly blown grass and the perched demeanor of the cheetah create in this wildlife photograph a tranquil scene.
 On this day, a mild breeze is blowing.
 Most likely giving the cheetah a bunch of exciting scents to decipher.
 The neutral browns are working together with the color of the cheetah’s fur.
 A cheetah’s face is distinguished by the prominent black lines that curve from the inner corner of each eye to the outer edges of the mouth.
-The beautiful cheetah sitting in the grassland is scanning the horizon for prey or other predators.
+The beautiful cheetah sitting in the grassland is scanning the horizon for prey or other wild animals.

 Most cheetahs we find in sub-Saharan Africa.
 A small population is located in northeastern Iran, although only a few dozen remain there.
 Given that a cheetah is the fastest land animal on earth, it can reach a speed of 112 km/h / 70 mph in 3 seconds.
 That is faster as a sports car can accelerate!